 DDoS attacks are used to make an online service unavailable and bring it down, by bombarding or overwhelming it with traffic from multiple locations and sources.
 Large networks of infected computers, called Botnets are developed by planting malware on the victim computers.
 The idea is normally to draw attention to the DDOS attack and allow the hacker to hack into a system.
 Extortion and blackmail could be the other motivations.

-This post talks of DDoS and protection & prevention methods.
+This post talks about DDoS and protection & prevention methods.

 Botnets are networks of compromised computers, controlled by remote attackers in order to perform such illicit tasks as sending spam or attacking other computers.
 Computer Bots can also be used to act like malware and carry out malicious tasks.
 Then can be used to assemble a network of computers and then compromise them.

 There are some Botnet Removal Tools that can help you detect and remove Botnets.

 Spam and Phishing

 Spamming and phishing are two very common forms of cybercrimes.
 There is not much you can do to control them.
 Spam is basically unwanted emails and messages.
 They use Spambots.
-Phishing is a method where cyber criminals offer a bait so that you take it and give out the information they want.
+Phishing is a method where cybercriminals offer bait so that you take it and give out the information they want.
 The bait can be in the form of a business proposal, the announcement of a lottery to which you never subscribed, and anything that promises you money for nothing or a small favor.
 There are online loan companies too, making claims that you can get insecure loans irrespective of your location.
 Doing business with such claims, you are sure to suffer both financially and mentally.
 Phishing has its variants too – notably among them are Tabnabbing, Tabjacking. and Vishing and Smishing.